Who is Ronan Keating?

 Ronan said he was inspired to audition because his family didn’t have much money and the band sounded ‘right up his street’.

-For his audition, he performed James Taylor’s Fire and Rain, which caught the interest of Louis Walsh, the talent manager forming the ‘Irish version of Take That’.
+For his audition, he performed James Taylor’s Fire and Rain, which caught the interest of Louis Walsh, the talent manager and future X Factor judge setting out to form an “Irish version of Take That”.

 After being recruited to the band, Ronan admits he knew that he was under threat of losing his position within the group, after overhearing music producer Ian Levine telling Walsh he “couldn’t sing”.

 Despite this, to Walsh, Ronan became the jewel in the crown of the group, noting that he was “always trying to prove himself and had ambition”.
-Ronan and Stephen Gately were later to the front as the lead singers.
+Ronan and Stephen Gately would later front the band as the lead singers.

-Walsh would later work with Keating as he pursued a solo career in 1999.
+Walsh would continue to work with Keating when he pursued a solo career in 1999.

 What songs did Ronan Keating release after Boyzone?

-In 1999, Ronan opted to focus on his solo career, quickly landing the lead song When You Say Nothing At All on the soundtrack of blockbuster rom-com, Notting Hill.
+In 1999, Ronan opted to focus on his solo career, quickly landing his first UK number one single with When You Say Nothing at All, the lead song on the soundtrack of blockbuster rom-com, Notting Hill.

 Band manager Louis Walsh continued to work with him.
-They would part ways a year later, with both making public jabs suggesting a backstage feud.
-This was quashed by 2008.
+They would part ways a year later, with both making public jabs suggesting a backstage feud, however they would make amends by 2008.

 These albums are: